hmito/esj73web/presentation_en.md

 - All presentations must use the PCs provided at the venue.
 Presentations using personal laptops are not permitted.
 - A Speaker Ready Room will be provided for uploading presentations.
 You will need to upload your presentation files, such as PowerPoint, yourself at the venue.
     - Details will be updated around January.
-- If you wish, you can use the [Self-on-demand](#self-on-demand) to record your presentation in advance and stream it on the conference platform.
+- If you wish, you can use the [Self On-Demand Streaming](#self-on-demand-streaming) to record your presentation in advance and stream it on the conference platform.

 ## Sessions